runtimeverification/evm-semantics/VERIFICATION.md

 kevm prove sum-to-n-spec.k --backend haskell --definition sum-to-n-spec/haskell
 ```

-The expected output is `#top` which represents that all the claims have been proven.
+The expected output is `#Top` which represents that all the claims have been proven.

 Example 2: Faulty ERC20
 -----------------------